How to Restaurant Week in 2020

 The Bungalow Club has been going strong with takeout, and I am all in for a $35 dinner that includes a chilled tomato soup, roasted trout with potato rosti, and poached peaches with vanilla coconut cream.
 And if I wasn't feeling choosy, I'd opt for the $48 Family Feast and let the kitchen pick.

 I don't know how you could skip a porch picnic with the $25 dinner from Alma.
-Though you are going to have to choose an entree between the legendary (mspmag cover girl) fried chicken sandwich, the spicy turkey burger, the toothy rigtoni with sausage ragu, or the summery fusili pesto pasta.
+Though you are going to have to choose an entree between the legendary (mspmag cover girl) fried chicken sandwich, the spicy turkey burger, the toothy rigatoni with sausage ragu, or the summery fusili pesto pasta.
 And then: mocha brownie.
 Good luck.

 Listen this is a (mostly) judgement-free zone, and if you're into self-care that involves carb-loading, I'm going to let you do you.
 Just consider Cardigan Donuts is offering a dozen assorted classic donuts for $15.
 Should we just call that lunch?